smartfog/fogflow/doc/en/source/https.rst

 **Stop Edge node components**

-* Change the delete_config.js and add Application ID(APP_ID) and IDM token (received while registering application)  for the application that is need to be registered.
+* Use the below script to stop edge components that is broker and worker.

 .. code-block:: console